Stompin' Tom Connors: Personal life

 Connors married Lena Welsh on November 2, 1973.
 The ceremony was broadcast live on Elwood Glover's Luncheon Date on CBC Television.
 During an interview on the show, he said they had chosen to get married on television to share this happy moment with his fans across the country whose support had rescued him from a difficult pre-showbusiness life.

-Connors had a son, Taw Connors.
-He also had another son Tom jr.
+Connors had two sons, Taw and Tom Jr.

 Connors was a heavy smoker—estimated to consume 100 cigarettes a day—and an equally heavy drinker.
 On tour, he had to drive the lead truck, and could never be the last person to go to bed, and that often meant that his fellow musicians had to keep up with his pace.

 Connors always wore his black Stetson in public, and refused to remove it for any reason, even when meeting Queen Elizabeth II at a dinner in Ottawa in October 2002.
 Buckingham Palace smoothed the way by likening Mr. Connors's hat to a religious headdress such as a nun's habit or a Sikh's turban.
 However, Connors did go hatless during his nationally-televised wedding on CBC-TV to Lena Welsh.

 Retirement and nationalist protest

 As the 1970s progressed, he retired to his farm at Ballinafad, near Erin, Ontario, to protest the lack of support given to Canadian stories by the policies of the Federal government, particularly the Canadian Radio-television and Telecommunications Commission (CRTC).
 He also boycotted the Juno Awards in protest of the qualification guidelines set by the Canadian Academy of Recording Arts and Sciences (CARAS) for possible nominees who were being consistently nominated and awarded outside of their musical genre.
 He strongly opposed artists who conducted most of their business in the United States being nominated for Junos in Canada.
-Connors, who referred to these particular artists as "turncoat Canadians", felt that in view of the fact that they had chosen to live and work in the U.S., it was only fair that they competed with Americans for Grammy Awards, and left the Juno competition to those who lived and conducted business in Canada.
+Connors, who referred to these particular artists as "turncoat Canadians", felt that, since they had chosen to live and work in the U.S., it was only fair that they competed with Americans for Grammy Awards, and left the Juno competition to those who lived and conducted business in Canada.

 His protest caught national attention when he sent back his six Junos accompanied by a letter to the board of directors.

 He remained in retirement for 12 years, only returning to the studio in 1986 to produce a new album to promote Canadian artists.
 That year, Tim Vesely and Dave Bidini of Rheostatics crashed his 50th birthday party and published an article about it in a Toronto newspaper, initiating a resurgence of public and record label interest in his work which resulted in the release in 1988 of Fiddle and Song, his first new album since 1977.